-4 - Setup ESP Dependencies by installing the packages that ESP depends on
+4. Setup ESP Dependencies by installing the packages that ESP depends on

 '''

 sudo ./install-system-dependencies.sh

-sudo chown esp.esp /srv/esp/.cache

 '''

 If errors are encountered, manually edit the file and make modifications to the versions as required.
 (For non-Ubuntu Linux systems, inspect this script to determine what dependencies to install manually).